tianyue58/tp/docs/DeveloperGuide.md

    - Expected output: An error message is shown in the `Result Box`, as there is no interview time specified for any of the applications.

 3. Test case: `sort`
-- Expected output: An error message is shown in the `Result Box`, as the sorting criteria is not specified.
+- Expected output: An error message is shown in the `Result Box`, as the sorting criterion is not specified.

 ### Deleting an application